THE Bathurst 1000 has changed markedly across the past 50 years, and Holden’s factory involvement in the event has evolved along with it.

 Through this period, HRT shared responsibility for car design and homologation with fellow Holden-supported team Triple Eight and Holden’s own engineering resources.

 The collaboration produced the Supercars-specification VF Commodore, the most successful car in championship history with a total of 108 race wins.

-The current custodian of Holden's factory support is the team that has been the dominant force in the Supercars Championship for much of the past two decades.
+The final custodian of Holden’s factory support is the team that has been the dominant force in the Supercars Championship for much of the past two decades.

 Triple Eight Race Engineering assumed the mantle of Holden’s factory team for the 2017 season, the team’s entries for Jamie Whincup and Shane van Gisbergen run under the Red Bull Holden Racing Australia moniker, before adopting the Red Bull Holden Racing Team name for 2018 onwards.

-Just as in previous eras, in its capacity as the factory team Triple Eight is responsible for the design and homologation of the Holden Commodore that races in the championship and Bathurst 1000, successfully launching the ZB Commodore onto the racetrack last year.
+Just as in previous eras, in its capacity as the factory team Triple Eight is responsible for the design and homologation of the Holden Commodore that races in the championship and Bathurst 1000, successfully launching the ZB Commodore onto the racetrack for 2018.